 Refiners are shifting toward renewable diesel (RD) for higher growth.
 And better returns, according to analysis from Morgan Stanley.
 Refiners shifting toward renewable diesel

 The prospect of higher growth and better returns through renewable diesel is attracting US refiners.
-With growing focus on sustainability, Morgan Stanley expects carbon reduction efforts to drive incremental demand for renewable diesel, particularly commercial usage.
+With a growing focus on sustainability, Morgan Stanley expects carbon reduction efforts to drive incremental demand for renewable diesel, particularly commercial usage.
 Project economics are robust, with returns over 30-40%, supported by government subsidies.
 This is compelling given that typical refining and midstream opportunities offer lower returns and less growth potential.
-While a niche market that will likely be reliant on policy support for the foreseeable future, renewable diesel nonetheless offers attractive opportunity, particularly for first movers.
+While a niche market that will likely be reliant on policy support for the foreseeable future, renewable diesel nonetheless offers an attractive opportunity, particularly for first movers.

 Renewable diesel currently makes up around 0.5% of the 430 billion gals/year global diesel market.
 Through a bottom-up, state-by-state forecast, Morgan Stanley sees North American demand growing 140% from 1.0 billion gals/year in 2020 to 2.4 billion gals/year by 2025.
 Global consumption should more than double from 2.4 billion gals/year in 2020 to 5.3 billion gals/year in 2025.